 Truth be told, Inbox Zero is not my thing—having to get rid of new emails creates unnecessary anxiety for me and distracts me from the actions I need to take in relation to these messages.

-Instead, I make sure that my inbox is processed, and there are always 10-15 e-mails lingering in there awaiting my next action.
+Instead, I make sure to process my inbox according to priority.
+There may be always 10-15 emails lingering in there awaiting my next action and that’s OK.

 Want to stop feeling overwhelmed by your inbox?

 For even more amazing done-for-you systems, check out Transform Busyness into Business.

 1. Never open your e-mail first thing in the morning.

 Having to attend to other people’s requests from the very beginning of the day will put you in a reactive mode and may take over your entire day.

 Instead, start with a morning routine that will ground you.
 It can be anything from taking a few minutes to create intentions for the day to savoring a cup of coffee or tea.
 Then move on to 1-2 tasks that will definitely move your business forward.